redis/redis-doc/commands/hkeys.md

 @return

-@array-reply: list of fields in the hash, or an empty list when _key_ doesn't exist.
+@array-reply: list of fields in the hash, or an empty list when the _key_ doesn't exist.

 @examples